plone/guillotina/docs/source/contrib/dbusers.md

 # Guillotina dbusers

-Store users/groups in the database for guillotina.
+Store users/groups as content in the database for guillotina.

 ## Installation